The Reunion (2012 film)

 The Reunion (stylized as THE RƎUNION) is a 2012 Filipino teen romantic comedy film directed by Frasco Mortiz and stars Enchong Dee, Xian Lim, Enrique Gil, Kean Cipriano together with Julia Montes, Jessy Mendiola, Megan Young, Bangs Garcia, and Cristine Reyes.
 The film was released nationwide on August 15, 2012, by Star Cinema.

 Plot

-The movie is all about four men who have been together since high school.
-It is based on a true story.
-They treat each other as brothers.
-When they graduated in college and started to live the "real life", they found out that something is missing.
-There is a specific aspect in their lives that need some changes so they can move forward and continue living the kind of lives they ever dreamed of.
-To do this, they have to go back to their past and re-examine all the things they did.
-All the questions they have in their minds started when they attended their high school reunion.
-Since that night, their lives have started to change.
+The Reunion follows the lives of four long-time friends—Lloyd, Joem, Pat, and Bogs—who have maintained a close, sibling-like bond since their high school years.
+Following their graduation from college, the men navigate various personal and professional challenges in adulthood, eventually realizing that their lives lack fulfillment and direction.
+In an attempt to address their individual struggles and achieve their long-term aspirations, they determine that they must confront unresolved issues from their shared past.
+This process of reflection begins following their attendance at a high school reunion, an event that serves as the catalyst for significant shifts in their personal relationships and life trajectories.